 Make exercise a daily habit: If you exercise regularly, it helps to reduce the levels of the stress hormone, cortisol, and improve the effects of melatonin, the natural sleep hormone in your body (3) (4).

-An imbalance of these hormones in your body can disrupt the good night’s sleep.
-Exercise pushes your body into subtle exertion that helps you rest peacefully in the night.
+An imbalance of these hormones in your body can disrupt a good night’s sleep.
+Exercise pushes your body into subtle exertion that helps you rest peacefully at night.
 However, you should not exercise just before bedtime.